khandkar/khome/notes-thunderbird.md

     layout.css.devPixelsPerPx

-then change its value from 2.0 to 1.0.
+then change its value from 2.0 to 1.0, or to -1.0 (which means match current X11 settings).

 #### Source